 Thanks to the wonderful resource Christian Apologetics Alliance for this resource.

 The following is an excerpt from Dr. Douglas Groothuis’ Christian Apologetics, chapter five, “Distortions of the Christian Worldview—Or the God I Don’t Believe In”.
 It is posted with Dr. Groothuis’ gracious permission.
-The pic is taken by friend Sarah Geis.

 The Supposed Warfare Between Christianity and Science